len518/voodoo/README.md

 ```
 ---
 #### Add IAP
-This endpoint is called after the IAP was sucessfull indicating what currency the user have purchased
+This endpoint is called after the IAP was sucessfull indicating what currency the user have purchased, it also modifies the date of the user data if this is a new currency it will add it to the user and if it is a currency the user already have, it will increase its value. it only accepts quantities 5,10 or 15
 ```
 Method: POST
 URL: /iap/